Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Edge modifications: characterizations and algorithms.

 \begin{lemma} Let $x$ and $y$ be two vertices of a distance hereditary graph $G=(V,E)$.
 If $xy\not\in E$, the graph $G+xy$ is distance hereditary if and only if the word $W(x,y)$ is not forbidden for edge-insertion.
 If $xy\in E$, the graph $G-xy$ is distance hereditary if and only if the word $W(x,y)$ is not forbidden for edge-deletion. \end{lemma}

-\begin{proof} By definition, the graph $G_{W(x,y)}+xy$ is DH if and only if $W(x,y)$ is not forbidden for edge insertion.
+\begin{proof} Assume $xy\not\in E$.
+By definition, the graph $G_{W(x,y)}+xy$ is DH if and only if $W(x,y)$ is not forbidden for edge-insertion.
 We prove that $G+xy$ is DH if and only if $G_{W(x,y)}+xy$ is DH.
-By Lemma \ref{lem:word_subgraph}, the graph $G_{W(x,y)}$ is isomorphic to the label of a node $u$ with adjacent leaves $x$ and $y$ in a graph-labelled tree $(T,\mathcal{F})$ of $G$.
-Replacing the label of $u$ by $G_{W(x,y)}+xy$ gives a graph-labelled tree of $G+xy$, since the accessibility graph of $(T,\mathcal{F})$ just changes with the addition of the edge $xy$, $x$ and $y$ being two leaves of $T$ adjacent to $u$.
-Obviously, a graph $G$ is DH if and only if all labels in a graph-labelled tree of $G$ are DH, hence the result.
-Exactly the same reasoning holds for edge deletion. \end{proof}
+By Lemma \ref{lem:word_subgraph}, there exists a graph-labelled tree $(T,\mathcal{F})$ of $G$ containing a node $u$ such that $G_u$ is isomorphic to $G_{W(x,y)}$.
+As leaves $x$ and $y$ are adjacent to the node $u$ of $T$, replacing $G_u$ with $G_{W(x,y)}+xy$ yields a graph labelled tree whose accessibility graph is $G+xy$.
+As a graph $G$ is DH if and only if all labels in a graph-labelled tree of $G$ are DH, the result obviously follows.
+The proof for edge-deletion is similar. \end{proof}

 \begin{lemma} Let $x$ and $y$ be two vertices of a distance hereditary graph $G$.
-Any connected induced subgraph $H$ of $G_{W(x,y)}$ having $x$ and $y$ as vertices is isomorphic to some graph $G_{W_H}$ where $W_H$ is a ($S$-maintained) subword of $W(x,y)$, and conversely. \end{lemma}
+Every connected induced subgraph $H$ of $G_{W(x,y)}$ with $x,y\in V(H)$ is isomorphic to some graph $G_{W_H}$ where $W_H$ is a $S$-subword of $W(x,y)$.
+Conversely, every such graph $G_{W_H}$ is isomorphic to some such connected induced subgraph $H$. \end{lemma}